16pj/Expenseapp/updates.md

 Spree needs a new offline sync feature and test for bugs, refinements.

-Spree has offline mode of shoplist, need to make it sync with server
+Spree has offline mode of shoplist, need to make it sync with server Spree now supports synchronization with server.
+Internet is not a requirement except for initial login